 Taxpayer’s modified adjusted gross income exceeds the threshold of $200,000 for single taxpayers by $70,000.
 Taxpayer’s Net Investment Income is $90,000.

 The Net Investment Income Tax is based on the lesser of $70,000 (the amount that Taxpayer’s modified adjusted gross income exceeds the $200,000 threshold) or $90,000 (Taxpayer’s Net Investment Income).
 Taxpayer owes NIIT of $2,660 ($70,000 x 3.8%).

-19. Other than these FAQs, where can I find additional information about the Net Investment Income Tax?
+21. Other than these FAQs, is there additional information available about the Net Investment Income Tax?

-20. The proposed regulations are proposed to be effective for tax years beginning after Dec.
-31, 2013, but Net Investment Income Tax goes into effect on Jan.
+22. The proposed regulations that were published on Dec.
+5, 2012, are effective for tax years beginning after Dec.
+31, 2013, but the Net Investment Income Tax went into effect on Jan.
 1, 2013.
-May I rely on the regulations for guidance on the Net Investment Income Tax during 2013?
+May I rely on those proposed regulations, the proposed regulations (to be) published on Dec.
+2, 2013, and/or the final regulations, also (to be) published on Dec.
+2, 2013, for guidance on the Net Investment Income Tax during 2013?